 After making it back to the West Country, support was hard to come by.
 "Some people just couldn't quite understand my idea, while others said it couldn't be turned into a business.
 They were wrong."

-Derek went to see his local Business Link (since closed) and over four months did various start-up courses.
+Derek went to see his local business support organisation and over four months did various start-up courses.
 He also put together a business plan.
-He was given a £2,000 grant as well as support by Bristol-based enterprise agency BRAVE.
+He was also given a £2,000 grant by Bristol-based enterprise agency BRAVE.
 "As well as encouragement and advice, BRAVE gave me a mentor called Mike Groves, who was very helpful.
 We used to meet once a month."

 It took Derek two years to get his business - Email a Prisoner - off the ground.
-Launched in 2007, he has since sold his email service to over 100 prisons of all categories.
+Launched in 2007, he has since sold his email service to over 130 prisons of all categories.
+Email a Prisoner has also launched a phone service which helps prisoners stay in touch with family members.
 "It's taken time, but now I've been able to get my message across to the right people, response has been brilliant.
 I got my first trial at Guy's Marsh Prison in Dorset in 2008, proved the concept and won the business, but getting other prisons on board was difficult at first."

 Derek says he hasn't personally encountered any prejudice because of his past.
 "I'm open about it: I broke the law, many times, but I was punished and I've changed my ways.
 As far as the business goes, being an ex-offender helps.